InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 ##### Visualization:

 * numberOfStepsPerRenderUpdate (int): Number of simulation steps per rendered frame
-* colorField (int): Choose vector or scalar field for particle coloring.
-* colorMapType (int): Selection of a color map for coloring the scalar/vector field.
-  - 0: None
-  - 1: Jet
-  - 2: Plasma
-* renderMinValue (float): Minimal value used for color-coding the color field in the rendering process.
-* renderMaxValue (float): Maximal value used for color-coding the color field in the rendering process.
 * renderWalls (int):
   - 0: None
   - 1: Particles (all)